We may earn affiliate commissions for the recommended products. Learn more.

 Apart from protecting your device from malicious programs, TotalAV can also help you secure your credentials and identity, as well as avoid intrusive ads.
 Here’s an overview of the extra features that TotalAV offers.

-TotalAV’s Secure Password Vault is another feature available only on the most expensive (Total Security) plan.
+• Total Password.
+TotalAV’s Secure Password Vault is available only on the most expensive (Total Security) plan.
 If you’re looking for a good password manager, TotalAV’s Secure Password Vault certainly does everything you’d want it to.
 It lets you securely store, organize, and retrieve all your login details and can generate secure and virtually unhackable passwords.

+• Total Adblock.
 Ads might not only be annoying but dangerous as well.
-Luckily, TotalAV includes an AdBlock feature, which comes as an extension for most popular browsers.
+Luckily, TotalAV includes an AdBlock feature, which comes as an extension for most popular browsers or as an app on iOS and Android.
 It’s designed to get rid of all types of ads to improve your browsing experience and security.

 Impact on PC performance

-Previously, the CPU load fluctuated between 7% and 56% when doing a full scan.
-However, the most recent tests showed a greater impact on performance, where the CPU load fluctuated in higher ranges of 60-75%.
+Previously, the CPU load fluctuated between 60% and 75% when doing a full scan.
+However, the most recent tests showed a lesser impact on performance, where the CPU load fluctuated in lower ranges of 50-65%.

 Similarly, previous tests yielded lower CPU usage with the smart scan (checks for vulnerabilities, but scans fewer files), fluctuating between 5% and 26% of CPU load.
-Conversely, the more recent quick scan tests resulted in CPU loads between 70 and 85%, which greatly impacts performance.
+Additionally, the more recent quick scan tests resulted in CPU loads between 40% and 60%, compared to previous results of 70% and 85%, which means that it does not impact performance as negatively as before.

 When not using the antivirus for scanning, or when it’s simply on in the background, the CPU load is less than 1%.
 This means there's basically no impact on the PC performance whatsoever.